thoughtspile/scoped-function/README.md

 The properties of the scope object can be accesed in the function body as if they were closure variables: `ScopedFunction('return s;', { s: 'hello' }) -> 'hello'`.

-Build paper-thin DSLs over JavaScript syntax — allow your users to write math functions in standard syntax, `exp(10 * cos(x))`, without prepending the nasty `Math` builtin, or pass libraries to in-browser JS playgrounds.
+Build paper-thin DSLs over JavaScript syntax — let your users write math in standard syntax, `exp(10 * cos(x))`, without prepending the nasty `Math` builtin, or pass libraries to in-browser JS playgrounds.

 There's no runtime performance penalty for functions compiled using `ScopedFunction`.
-This library is a great foundation for safer and faster `eval` or `with`, the infamous optimization busters.
-The library is tiny: 38 SLOC, or just 500 bytes when minified.
+This library is a great foundation for safer and faster `eval` or `with`, the infamous optimization busters. `ScopedFunction` is tiny: <40 SLOC, or around 500 bytes minified.

 ## Usage